jbx-protocol/juice-contract-template/README.md

 Where `<package-name>` is the name of the dependency you'd like to add.
 Add dependencies to `remappings.txt` by running `forge remappings >> remappings.txt`.
 For example, the NPM package `jbx-protocol` is remapped as `@jbx-protocol/=node_modules/@jbx-protocol/`.

-To upgrade an NPM dependency, run:
+To upgrade an NPM dependency in `package.json`, run:

 ```bash
 npm upgrade <package>